-Praised for his “felicitous sound and a classy, natural way with a phrase”, North American baritone Kyle Guglielmo is emerging as a singing actor equally at home in the opera house, the theatre, and the recording studio.
+Praised for his “felicitous sound and a classy, natural way with a phrase”, North American performer Kyle Guglielmo is emerging as a singing actor equally at home in the opera house, the theatre, and the recording studio.
 Freshly settled in Hamilton, Ontario, Mr. Guglielmo recently made his Canadian theatrical debut as Macalister Smile in A Modicum of Freedom by Ryan Sero with MakeArtTheatre.
-Later this season he’ll play Tommy in John Patrick Shanley’s The Dreamer Examines his Pillow with Flint and Steel Productions and will also sing as the bass soloist in Haydn’s Creation with Chorus Hamilton.
+Following that production he played Tommy in John Patrick Shanley’s The Dreamer Examines his Pillow with Flint and Steel Productions.
+Later this season Mr. Guglielmo will debut his first Haydn’s Creation as the bass soloist with Chorus Hamilton.
+In the spring he will take part in the Hamilten Festival of short plays at the Staircase Theatre, followed by a performance of Vaughan Williams’ Five Mystical Songs with the Choir of St. Jude’s Anglican Church in Oakville.
 Mr. Guglielmo is active as a voice artist; he can be heard as the announcer on the upcoming podcast Dead Set on Living.

 In 2017 Mr. Guglielmo made his debut with Little Opera Theater of New York in the local premiere of Carlisle Floyd's Prince of Players and joined the roster of the Princeton Festival to both make his role debut as the Duke (Don Carrasco) and cover Don Quixote in the Festival's summer production of Man of La Mancha.
 Mr. Guglielmo began the 2017–2018 season joining Piedmont Opera as Ponchel in the North Carolina premiere of Kevin Puts and Mark Campbell’s Pulitzer Prize-winning opera Silent Night.